 - Budapest’s biggest church Saint Stephen’s Basilica which allegedly houses King Stephen’s right hand in the reliquary

-- Soviet War Memorial in the far end of Szabadság Square is a reminder of its communist past and the only one still standing in the centre to this day
+- Soviet War Memorial in the far end of Szabadság Square is a reminder of its communist past and the only one still standing in the centre to this day (pictured below).

 District VII – Former Jewish Quarter

 Go there to see where the locals actually shop and get some typical paprika.
-This is where the Central Market Hall is located as well as many fine-dining Hungarian restaurants and street food stalls.
+This is where the Central Market Hall is located as well as many typical Hungarian restaurants and street food stalls.

 District XIV – Zugló